Created by renowned Harvard health care professionals. Learn More

 Three of the walls of the narrow passage known as the Carpal Tunnel are made of major bones supporting the structure of the hand.
 The fourth wall is the biggest ligament of the hand, known as the Transverse Carpal Ligament.
 This ligament connects the bones and Thenar Muscle Group and the Hypothenar Group of Muscles.

-Grip strength in the hand is derived from the ligaments, bones and muscles are tightly working together to great a strong grip.
+Grip strength in the hand is derived from the ligaments, bones and muscles working tightly together to great a strong grip.

 It is the Transverse Carpal Ligament that is severed in Carpal Tunnel Surgery.
 Surgeons hope the ligament heals back together with more space.
 When the ligament is severed in a carpal tunnel surgical procedure, the pressure on the Median Nerve in the Carpal Tunnel is relieved, because one of the four walls of the Carpal Tunnel has been compromised.
 Grip strength is also compromised by definition, this Transverse Carpal Ligament is integral to creating grip strength.

-The Median Nerve and seven major tendons that control the movement in the hand from muscles in the forearm run through the Carpal Tunnel side by side.
+The Median Nerve and seven major tendons that control the movement in the fingers from muscles in the forearm run through the Carpal Tunnel side by side.
+The Carpal Tunnel space is packed tightly, there is not a lot of extra room for excess lymphatic fluid or inflammation.

 The best way to relieve this blockage is actually through gentle consistent stretching action for eight hours each night during sleep over a six week healing period.